History of Seychelles in Timeline

 2013: US mentors troops in Seychelles

-In the Spring of 2013, members of the Special-Purpose Marine Air-Ground Task Force Africa mentored troops in Seychelles, along with a variety of other African nations.
+In the Spring of 2013, members of the Special-Purpose Marine Air-Ground Task Force Africa mentored troops in Seychelles.

-In September 2014, Seychelles had the highest incarceration rate in the world of 799 prisoners per 100,000 population.
+In September 2014, Seychelles had the highest incarceration rate in the world with 799 prisoners per 100,000 population, exceeding the United States' rate by 15%.

-In March 2015, Seychelles allocated Assumption Island to be developed by India.
+In March 2015, Seychelles allocated Assumption Island for development by India.

-From 1976 to 2015, Seychelles experienced a significant increase in nominal GDP, growing nearly 700%, and purchasing power parity nearly 1600%.
+From 1976 to 2015, Seychelles experienced substantial economic growth, with nominal GDP growing nearly 700% and purchasing power parity nearly 1600%.

 In 2015, Seychelles hosted the African Beach Soccer Championship.